-- A non-anonymised dataset being published on the school website which shows the exam results of students eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about students
+- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils

-17. Training
+18. Training

-All staff and governors are provided with data protection training and data protection information and guidance is contained within the School Handbook.
-New staff receive data protection training as part of their induction.
+All staff and governors are provided with data protection training as part of their induction process.